-Refer to the provider enrollment agreement for information on the record retention requirements for the Medicaid and NCHC programs.
+Refer to the provider enrollment agreement for information on the record retention requirements for the Medicaid program.

 Pharmacy providers utilizing automated data processing systems as record keeping systems shall be able to produce sight-readable documents of all original and refilled prescription information.
-The term sight-readable means that a representative of the State of North Carolina shall be able to examine the record and read the information from a CRT, microfiche, microfilm, or hard-copy printout.
+The term sight-readable means that a representative of the State of North Carolina shall be able to examine the record and read the information from a electronic source, or a hard-copy printout.

-Medicaid and NCHC records must be easily retrievable and kept on-site.
+Medicaid records must be easily retrievable and kept on-site.
 Payments that cannot be audited because records are not easily retrievable and on-site are subject to recoupment.